jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- In this blog post we define the task of varying the harmonic complexity of music automatically along with a baseline method in accordance to music theory.
+ In this post we define the task of varying the harmonic complexity of music automatically along with a baseline method in accordance to music theory.
 In addition, we propose metrics for evaluation.
 Experiment to show that our proposed method outperforms other baseline methods... <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/varycharm.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---